Kansas Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Harvey County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Harvey County that you need to transfer you would only need to order our forms once for all of your properties in Harvey County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Harvey County you only need to order once.

 Kansas enacted its statutory transfer on death deeds in 1997.
 These nontestamentary, nonprobate conveyances are governed by K.S.A.
 59-3501 (2012) et seq.
 Nontestamentary means that the transfer is not included in or affected by the owner's last will and testament.
 Nonprobate means that the property's change in title occurs outside the probate process.